-The B-BBEE Act provides the framework for the implementation of B-BBEE initiatives, structures, programs and transactions and is also the primary legislation under which the Minister of Trade and Industry published the Codes of Good Practice for B-BBEE, 2007 as amended by the Amended Codes of Good Practice for B-BBEE, 2015 (B-BBEE Codes).
+The B-BBEE Act provides the framework for the implementation of B-BBEE initiatives, structures, programs and transactions and is also the primary legislation under which the Minister of Trade, Industry and Competition published the Codes of Good Practice for B-BBEE (B-BBEE Codes).
+The B-BBEE Codes set out the principles for assessing and measuring the B-BBEE compliance.

-In addition to the B-BBEE Act and the B-BBEE Codes, there are a number of sector specific charters, which have been promulgated and find application in such specific sectors, a recent example of which is the Broad-Based Socio-Economic Empowerment Charter for the Mining and Minerals Industry, 2018 which applies to B-BBEE in the mining sector and the Information and Communication Technology Charter, which finds application in the information, communications and technology sector of the South African business market.
+In addition to the B-BBEE Act and the B-BBEE Codes, there are a number of sector specific codes of good practice, which have been promulgated and find application in specific sectors, such as the Information and Communication Technology (ICT) Sector Codes which finds application in the ICT sector of the South African business market and the Financial Sector Codes which applies to the financial services secto

-The B-BBEE Codes, as read with the sector specific codes, define the key terms and concepts relating to B-BBEE and specify the elements against which an enterprise will be measured to determine its B-BBEE rating, as well as spell out the methods for measuring each element.
+The B-BBEE Codes, as read with the applicable sector codes, define the key terms and concepts relating to B-BBEE, specify the elements against which an enterprise will be measured to determine its B-BBEE compliance rating, and the methods for measuring each element.